Rebranding as Anagram, software for out-of-network billing for healthcare providers raises $9.1 million – TechCrunch

-As it rebrands from Patch to Anagram, the healthcare billing platform making it easier for providers to accept out-of-network patients, has raised $9.1 million in new financing.
+As it rebrands from Patch to Anagram, the healthcare billing platform making it easier for providers to accept out-of-network patients has raised $9.1 million in new financing.

 According to a statement, the company’s software makes it easier for healthcare providers to choose which insurance they want to take.
-Instead of focusing on primary care physicians, Anagram reaches out to dentists, ophthalmologists, and others to help them with their billing needs.
+Instead of focusing on primary care physicians, Anagram reaches out to dentists, ophthalmologists and others to help them with their billing needs.

 “Most of our customers are independent practices in the ancillary market — like dermatologists and dentists — we are not targeting the core hospital system networks.”